 We are an exempted company with limited liability incorporated in the Cayman Islands.
 Most of our directors and executive officers, and some of the experts named in this prospectus, are nationals and/or residents of countries other than the United States, and a significant portion of the assets of these persons may be located outside of the United States.
 As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States in the event that you believe that your rights have been infringed under the U.S. federal securities laws or otherwise.
-As of the date of this prospectus, none of our officers, directors or other members of our senior management are located in China.
 Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
 For more information regarding the relevant laws of the Cayman Islands, see "Enforceability of Civil Liabilities."